Ronald Roskens: Career

 From 1956 to 1959, Roskens was the Assistant Dean of Men at University of Iowa.
 In 1959, he received his Ph.D. from the University of Iowa and moved to Kent, Ohio where he became the Dean of Men at Kent State University in 1959.
 Roskens worked there for the next thirteen years.
 He was Professor of Educational Administration and Executive Vice President for Administration at the time of the 1970 Kent State shootings.

 Roskens became Chancellor of the University of Nebraska Omaha (UNO) in 1972, a position he held until 1977, when he became president of the University of Nebraska system for the next twelve years.
 UNO honored Roskens with the Order of the Tower award, the university's highest non-academic award, at the spring 2009 commencement ceremony.
 He served as Administrator of USAID from 1990 to 1992 during the presidential administration of George H. W. Bush.
-Most USAID employees consider him the worst USAID Administrator of all time.